Stretching Beyond the Obvious: A Gradient-Free Framework to Unveil the Hidden Landscape of Visual Invariance: Results

-The invariant images generated by SnS (bottom right) were also very effective, yielding only a minor drop of the units' activation relative to the MEIs (mean reduction of $34\% \pm 11\%$).
-At the same time, they substantially departed from the MEIs, with a mean $L_2$ pixel distance ($271 \pm 32$ pixels) that considerably exceeded the median distance between ImageNet images, as reported by \cite{gaziv2023strong}.
-More impressively, SnS discovered image transformations that were more extreme (in terms of pixel distance) than those achieved by applying to the MEI standard data augmentations (colored dots/lines), while altering the activation of the readout units substantially less, compared to the most extreme augmentations (darker dots).
-This indicates that SnS can discover the actual axes of image variation a unit learned to tolerate, exploring invariance manifolds way more precisely than traditional tests with predetermined (e.g., affine) transformations.
+The invariant images generated by SnS (bottom right of Fig.~\ref{fig:fig2}) were also very effective, yielding only a minor drop of the units' activation relative to the MEIs (mean reduction of $34\% \pm 11\%$).
+At the same time, they substantially departed from the MEIs, with a mean $L_2$ pixel distance ($271 \pm 32$ pixels) that considerably exceeded the median distance between ImageNet images, as reported by \citet{gaziv2023strong}.
+More impressively, SnS discovered image transformations that were more extreme (in terms of pixel distance) than those achieved by applying to the MEI standard data augmentations (colored dots/lines), while altering the activation of the readout units substantially less than the most extreme augmentations (darker dots).
+This indicates that SnS can discover the actual axes of image variation a unit learned to tolerate, exploring invariance manifolds more precisely than traditional tests with predetermined (e.g., affine) transformations.
+The same result was obtained when we applied SnS to discover invariant and adversarial images for a subset of readout units, but taking highly effective natural images as references instead of the MEIs (see Fig. \ref{fig:supp_Fig2_nat}a).
+See also Fig. \ref{fig:supp_Fig2_nat}b for additional examples of invariant and adversarial images obtained using as references either MEIs or natural images.
+The ability to obtain invariant and adversarial images is enabled intrinsically by the dual loss formulation of the SnS optimization.
+Indeed, when images are synthesized using only one of the two loss components at a time, results diverge drastically from those of SnS (see Fig. \ref{fig:fig_loss_abl} in Section \ref{sec:single_losses} of the Supplementary Materials).

-Finally, we note that SnS successfully generated invariant images also for units in intermediate convolutional layers (Supplementary Material, Section C).
-This demonstrates its applicability to the analysis of latent representations that are closer to those of biological neurons.
+Finally, we note that SnS successfully generated invariant images also for units in intermediate convolutional layers (Supplementary Material, Section~\ref{sec:mid_lys}).
+This demonstrates its applicability to the analysis of latent representations that are more analogous to those of biological neurons.